FREE! Click here to Join FunTrivia. Thousands of games, quizzes, and lots more!

 Answer: Insulin

-Some people have a resistance to the hormone that helps break down blood sugar, and thus they are susceptible to Type 2 diabetes.
+Some people have a resistance to the hormone that helps to absorb blood sugar, and thus they are susceptible to Type 2 diabetes.
 Why did this resistance evolve in humans?
 One theory holds that the resistance developed as a sort of "thrifty" gene, helping the body store energy for times when food was scarce.
 But in the modern world, food is readily available, so that genetic evolution leads a path toward diabetes.
 Endorphins help us cope with pain or stress.
 Oestrogen is a female hormone that controls puberty.
 Aldosterin conserves sodium in the body.

 2. How many major types of diabetes are there?